justlxurx/portfolio/README.md

 devpactice - It's a simple project when I created a landing for educational platform.
 Here I am not using any framework, just using html and css.
 In landing we have 3 pages and 2 forms.

-doggai - A landing website which created using React.
-In this project we have about 20 languages.

 qazdev - A website with many pages, when I used Next.js.